Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 ![Screenshot](/Images/dtl-it-17.png)

 21. On the resulting blade
-    * Enter a name for your secret
+    * Enter a name for your secret.
-    * Enter the value of your secret
+    * Enter the value of your secret.
     * This could be either a password, or SSHKey.
 This is stored in Azure KeyVault, and has a personal secret store for each user.
     * Click on "Save" and validate that the changes have been saved.